waleed-haddad/Data-Visualization---Climate-Change/README.md

 This project is inspired by the Urban Tree Data Visualizer Project, but expanded to the scope of the whole world and enables the user to select/search a country and display its according data, along with visual accessibility features.

 SECTION 2: PROCESS DOCUMENTATION
-Between Phase 1 and Phase 2, there should be time to conduct 2 complete Sprints at approximately weekly intervals and a 3rd short Sprint which will likely be dedicated to code integration, testing, and reporting.
-Make a separate section in your report to document each Sprint.
-Your team’s documentation for every Sprint will look similar and consist of:
- A sprint overview.
-This should detail 1) the start and end date for the sprint; 2) the sprint goal; 3) the user stories (and associated tasks) selected for this sprint; 4) a current assessment of team capacity (i.e. how much you expect to complete); 5) participants in the sprint process (i.e. who is assigned to do what); and 5) a breakdown of tasks already completed.
-Please keep each overview you write under 750 words.
-A product backlog, to reflect in detail the assignment of user stories to team members and/or the inclusion of new user stories.
-Documentation of code reviews.
-Each team member should provide references to a code review that they completed for their teammate at each sprint iteration.
-A sprint retrospective, which will document what went well during a sprint and and needs for change.

-A suggested template for each of these sections are provided below.

 2.1.
 SPRINT 1 OVERVIEW